Sackboy

 Sackboy is a fictional character and main protagonist of the LittleBigPlanet video game series published by Sony Interactive Entertainment.
 Introduced in the 2008 video game LittleBigPlanet, Sackboy is a small, anthropomorphic, humanoid doll-like amigurumi character made of burlap sack with a brown knit pattern by default, with a zip fastener and button eyes.
-Sackboy was originally designed to be a "blank canvas" for LittleBigPlanet players, and is fully customisable using costumes which are either in-game unlockable content, or purchased as downloadable content (DLC) from the PlayStation Store.
+Sackboy was originally designed to be a "blank canvas" for LittleBigPlanet players, and is fully customisable using costumes which are either in-game unlockable content, or purchased as downloadable content from the PlayStation Store.
 Sackboy was jointly created by the founding members of British game studio Media Molecule.
 Scottish composer Kenneth Young provided the vocal effects for the character from 2008 to 2014.

-Due to the commercial and critical success of the LittleBigPlanet franchise, Sackboy is considered to be a notable mascot character for Sony's PlayStation brand by Sony staff members as well as video game journalists, and has drawn comparisons to several other video game mascot characters.
+Due to the commercial and critical success of the LittleBigPlanet franchise, Sackboy is considered to be a mascot character for Sony's PlayStation brand by Sony staff members as well as video game journalists, and has drawn comparisons to several other video game mascot characters.
 The character's appearance in the 2020 spin-off title Sackboy: A Big Adventure, the first 3D platforming game in the series which also features Sackboy as a distinct character, has garnered a positive reaction.

 Characteristics

 Sackboy is the playable character of the LittleBigPlanet series of video games, which encourage players to create their own custom levels using in-game toolsets and share it online for other players to download and play.
-Sackboy was not intended to have a defined personality, as he was envisioned to be a blank canvas on which to express the player's own personal style, thus Sackboy is not fully voice acted like other characters in the series.
+Sackboy was not intended to have a defined personality, as he was envisioned to be a blank canvas on which to express the player's own personal style, thus Sackboy is a silent protagonist, unlike other characters in the series.
 His vocal effects from the inception of the franchise to 2014's LittleBigPlanet 3 were provided by Scottish composer Kenneth Young.

 "See, in our minds, the adorable player characters in Media Molecules LittleBigPlanet are anything you want them to be, yet immediately recognizable all the same.
 Whether boy or girl, plain or costumed, the shape and peppy movements of the Sack people are unmistakable.
 Plus, the plethora of customization options means anyone can tailor their own fabric-and-zipper friend, though the default model is charming all on his own.
 And any PlayStation character can make the Sack transition.
 M-rated fare of all shapes and sizes—Kratos, Ezio Auditore, Solid Snake, Nathan Drake—instantly look adorable once Sackified."